-According to Lalamove Philippines Managing Director Dannah Majarocon, “Empowering our partner drivers – both women and men – has always been our utmost priority.
-For five years, our battle-cry to move what matters rings true, and it’s all thanks to our dedicated partner drivers,” she said.
+According to Lalamove Philippines' former Managing Director Dannah Majarocon, “Empowering our partner drivers – both women and men – has always been our utmost priority.
+For five years, our battle cry to move what matters rings true, and it’s all thanks to our dedicated partner drivers,” she said.

 Want to be a Lalamove Partner Driver?